 Labor and delivery nurses find joy in helping women bring new lives into the world.
-They skillfully support their patients throughout the birthing process, checking in on both the mother and infant’s health, coordinating care with obstetricians, and educating parents on what to expect.
+They skillfully support their patients throughout the birthing process, checking on both the mother and infant’s health, coordinating care with obstetricians and midwives, and educating parents on what to expect.

-What it Takes to Become a Labor and Delivery Nurse
+How to Become a Labor and Delivery Nurse

-In brief, the requirements to work as a labor and delivery nurse are a nursing degree, a nursing licensure, a Basic Life Support certification, and an Advance Cardiac Life Support certification.
-Other certifications like the Inpatient Obstetric Nursing and Neonatal Resuscitation Program certification are not necessary to work in labor and delivery units, however, they do give nursing candidates a competitive edge when it comes to hiring and salary negotiations.
+L&D nurses must hold Basic Life Support certification and Advance Cardiac Life Support certification.
+Other labor and delivery nurse certifications include the Inpatient Obstetric Nursing and Neonatal Resuscitation Program certification, which are available after practicing in the specialty.
+Certifications for nurses may give job candidates a competitive edge when it comes to hiring and salary negotiations.

 Accelerated Academic Path

-Applications are generally accepted after three steps: verification of graduation from a nursing program, verification of successful completion of the National Council Licensure exam, and in some states, passing a criminal background check.
+Applications are generally accepted after three steps: verification of graduation from a nursing program, verification of successful completion of the National Council Licensure Exam, and in some states, passing a criminal background check.

 National Council Licensure Examination (NCLEX-RN)

-The Nursing Licensure Compact (NLC)
+The Nurse Licensure Compact (NLC)

-Required Basic Life Support (BLS) Certification
+Basic Life Support (BLS) Certification

-Required Advanced Cardiac Life Support (ACLS) Certification
+Advanced Cardiac Life Support (ACLS) Certification

 Inpatient Obstetric Nursing (RNC-OB) Certification